ReviewsCoolersXPG Levante X 360 Liquid Cooler Review: Is It Worth It?

 Warranty5 years

-This is how we have received a review unit.
+The last picture shows the condition in which we have received the review unit.
 The fans were installed.
 There were scratch marks on the block’s housing.
 The mounting hardware was lying all over the place.
 The radiator itself has quite some bend fins with the coating removed.
 Clearly, someone from their warehouse sent a used unit.
 We have already communicated this with the XPG team.
 They were shipping another unit, but we told them otherwise to save resources.
 Yes, this is not how the review line works, but the unit was intact, so why not.

 It is time to take a look at what is provided in this box by XPG.